CFEL-CMI/cminject/README.md

 - a collection of such setups (coming soon).

+## Dependencies and Installation
+The software can be installed by running `./user_install.sh`, which does everything necessary.

+If you'd prefer not to run this script (e.g. if you want a system-wide installation or need to change the way the Cython extensions are built), here is additional info regarding the dependencies and `setup.py`:

+Dependencies are automatically installed by `python3 setup.py install` except for `Cython` and `numpy`, which `setup.py` itself depends on.
+Please install these two packages via `pip` and then run `python3 setup.py install` to install the software along with its other dependencies.

 ## Generating docs
+After installing the dependencies as described in the *Dependencies and Installation* section above, you can generate the docs in HTML format by running `python3 setup.py build_sphinx` from the project root folder.
-Generate the docs in HTML format by running `make html` inside the `doc` folder.
-The generated HTML can then be viewed by opening `doc/_build/html/index.html`.
+The generated HTML can then be viewed by opening `build/sphinx/html/index.html`.

 ## Overview of an Experiment setup